 Each residential area has a judiciary, as do the following governing groups: ASMSU and COGS (jointly), Panhellenic Council, Interfraternity Council, and National PanHellenic Council.
-Additionally, there are two major campus judiciaries: The Student-Faculty Judiciary and the University Student Appeals Board.
+Additionally, there are three major campus judiciaries: The Student-Faculty Judiciary, the University Student Appeals Board, and the University Academic Integrity Review Board.

-Service-Learning Center 26 Student Services
+Service-Learning Center